Gpower01/People_Counter_App_Project/WRITEUP.md

 4. Train Stations: For example the people_counter_app can be used to monitor the number of people in train stations if they are observing social distancing particulary during COVID-19

+5. In autiomated self-driving vehicles for example, it can be use to detect the presence of person on the road and even in many smart cars nowadays 360 cameras have been used to detect object including people which are helpful when reversing the car.

 ## Assess Effects on End User Needs